georgeajwalsh/Guardianscrape/README.md

 `key_countries = ['Ukraine', 'Russia', 'United States', 'Sudan', 'United Kingdom',
                  'Afghanistan', 'Ethiopia', 'Iraq']`

-2.This accounts for all variations of the word
+2. This accounts for all variations of the word

 `country_variations = {
     'Ukraine': ['ukraine'],